praxis-live/support/docs/index.md

 Praxis LIVE is a hybrid visual IDE for live creative coding.

-_easily create projections, interactive spaces, custom VJ tools, sonic performance instruments, live media for theatre; use it as a live digital sketchbook, test out ideas, experiment with code_
+_easily create projections, interactive spaces, custom VJ tools, sonic performance instruments, media for theatre; use it as a live digital sketchbook, test out ideas, experiment with code_

 It's free, cross-platform and open-source.
 Download from [www.praxislive.org](http://www.praxislive.org)